 - Abductor pollicis longus: This forearm muscle helps pull the wrist and the thumb away from the body.

 - Extensor pollicis brevis: Also located in the forearm, this muscle acts in conjunction with the abductor pollicis longus to extend and abduct the thumb.

 - Flexor digitorum profundis: This long forearm muscle flexes the wrist and fingers.

 - Pronator teres: This muscle begins at the top of the humerus, crosses the forearm, and connects to the ulna.
 It helps turn the palm downward.

-Carpal tunnel syndrome is a condition caused by repeated movements, such as regular use of a computer keyboard or mouse.
-Characterized by tingling and numbness in the hands or fingers, this syndrome causes pressure on the median nerve, the one that runs through the wrist on the thumb side of the hand.
-Special devices, such as braces or specialized keyboards, or technique changes can improve the condition, but sometime surgery is needed to relieve the pressure.
+Carpal tunnel syndrome is a condition that may be caused by repetitive movements, such as regular use of a computer keyboard or mouse.
+Symptoms include tingling and numbness in the hands or fingers.
+This syndrome causes pressure on the median nerve, which runs through the wrist on the thumb side of the hand.
+Special devices, such as braces or specialized keyboards may help.
+Using different techniques for certain movements may also improve the condition.
+However, sometimes surgery is required to relieve the pressure.

 In carpal tunnel surgery, a surgeon cuts the palmar carpal ligament, a band of fibrous material that stretches across the wrist like a watchband.
 This cut relieves pressure on the median nerve without damaging the hand.